EridianAlpha/repute/README.md

 Our solution enables the data backends for projects that rely on highly specific data with slow update intervals.
 Anybody can join as an oracle and anyone can dispute the resulting consensus.

 ## How it was built
-The project relies mainly on React and WAGMI on the frontend and ecrecover in the contracts.
+The project relies mainly on React and WAGMI on the frontend to communicate with the blockchain.
+On the backend, ecrecover does the heavy lifting in the contracts for the commit/reveal oracle response scheme and a sophisticated reputation scheme tracks oracle wins, losses, and failures to reveal their responses.

+We did not use partner technologies.